lemaslab/lemaslab.github.io/_people/Hailey_Ballard.md

 ### About

-Hailey Ballard is a second year undergraduate from Sarasota, Florida.
-She is currently pursuing a Bachelor's degree in Microbiology and Cell Science, with a minor in Medical Geography in Global Health.
-She is currently on the BEACH project and has years of experience in women’s health clinical research.
-She became a Certified Clinical Research Coordinator (CCRC) in 2019 and is currently working on developing skills such as Programming in Python and R as well as database management and inventory.
+Hailey Ballard is a fourth year undergraduate from Sarasota, Florida.
+She is currently pursuing a Bachelor's degree in Microbiology and Cell Science, with minors in Medical Geography in Global Health and Bioinformatics.
+She currently works on the BEACH project, the Mom-baby EHR Project, and her University Scholars project.
+She has years of experience in women’s health clinical research and became a Certified Clinical Research Coordinator (CCRC) in 2019.
+She is currently working on developing skills such as Programming in Python and R, database management and inventory, and medical geography.
+She is a member of Outdoor Adventure and Recreation at UF and likes to spend her spare time hiking, biking, or camping.

 ### Current Projects

 - BEACH Study
+- Mom-baby EHR
+- Geographical Predictors of Maternal-Infant Health